BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 - A climate control application needs to turn on the AC, control the air circulation mode, change the fan speed and set the desired cabin temperature.

-- A user profile application wants to remember user's favorite settings and apply it later automatically when the users get into the same/another vehicle.
+- A user profile application wants to remember users' favorite settings and apply it later automatically when the users get into the same/another vehicle.

-Currently, the Remote control supports these modules:
+Currently, the Remote Control feature supports these modules:

 | Supported RC Modules |
 | ---------            |